Best advent calendars to count down to the holidays - National | Globalnews.ca

 With the sweet smells of French Cade Lavender, to the pepperminty Crushed Candy Cane, the clean scent of Moso Bamboo and the spiciness of Gilt Pomander and Hinoki, your candle-obsessed friend (or you) will surely love the variety of candles in this advent calendar.
 Each signature fragrance—a different one for each day—is designed with the finest ingredients sourced from around the globe, blended in clean-burning coconut wax and hand-poured.

 For a unique advent calendar you can also display as decor in your home, turn to this pillar candle.
-This oh-so-cozy candle displays gold numbers one to 24 from top to bottom, making it a yearly staple to have.
+This oh-so-cozy candle displays gold numbers one to 24 from top to bottom, making it a yearly staple.

 Calling all book girlies, because this advent calendar is for you!
 A unique twist on the classic idea, this advent book has 12 heartwarming festive stories.
 All you need is to cozy up by the fire with a good blanket, a cup of tea and indulge in 12 days of warmth and romance.